 Try a story randomizer

-If you’re searching for book ideas, there’s no better place to start than with Reedsy’s plot generator.
+If you’re searching for book ideas to get started with creative writing, there’s no better place to start than with Reedsy’s plot generator.
 It asks only that you choose your genre, then randomly supplies a protagonist, a secondary character, a plot, and a twist!
 For example, if you generate a plot for a romance novel, it might look something like this:

 You can lock in any elements you like and keep regenerating the rest until you hit upon the perfect combination.
 Here are a few more amazing plot ideas courtesy of our generator: